vonalogue/practice/README.md

 - ### ./web/

-Contains single-page websites that I made as projects to obtain my __Responsive Web Design__ and __Front-end Libraries__ certifications on freeCodeCamp.
+Contains single-page websites that I made as projects to obtain my __Responsive Web Design__ and __Front-End Libraries__ certifications on freeCodeCamp.
 You can check out the sites on my [CodePen](https://codepen.io/vonalogue/#) and [CodeSandbox](https://codesandbox.io/u/vonalogue) pages.